armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 See [Next Steps](#next-steps) for information related to these topics.

-Note: This document focuses on Armory Spinnaker but can be adapted to install Open Source Spinnaker by using a different Halyard container and a corresponding different Spinnaker version.
+Note: This document focuses on Armory Spinnaker but can be adapted to install Open Source Spinnaker by using Open Source Operator or a different Halyard container, and a corresponding different Spinnaker version.

 {:.no_toc}
 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.
 {:toc}

+## Choosing an installation method

+There are two recommended ways of installing Spinnaker: using the [Spinnaker Operator](https://docs.armory.io/spinnaker/operator/) or using [Halyard](https://www.spinnaker.io/setup/install/halyard/).

+### Spinnaker Operator

+The Spinnaker Operator is the newest installation and configuration method for Spinnaker.
+Using the Operator you can entirely manage Spinnaker using only Kubernetes manifest files, and treat it like any other Kubernetes application running standard tools like `kubectl`, `helm`, `kustomize`, or you can even use a Spinnaker pipeline to rollout any configuration changes to itself.
+The Operator runs a few "hot" validations before accepting a manifest into the cluster, preventing some configuration problems to affect a running Spinnaker installation.

+*Prerequisites*

+* Your Kubernetes API Server is running version `1.13` or later.
+* You have admin rights to install the Custom Resource Definition (CRD) for Operator.
+* You can assign a `ClusterRole` to Operator, meaning that it can have access to all namespaces in the cluster.
+Operator can still run in an isolated namespace in [Basic](https://docs.armory.io/spinnaker/operator/#installing-operator-in-basic-mode) mode (not covered in this installation guide), but it will not be able to run admission validations.

+*General workflow*

+* Install Spinnaker Operator CRDs cluster wide.
+* Create a Kubernetes namespace for the Operator.
+* Install the Operator in that namespace, using a ServiceAccount with a ClusterRole to access other namespaces.
+* Create an S3 bucket for Spinnaker to store persistent configuration in.
+* Creat an IAM user that Spinnaker will use to access the S3 bucket (or alternately, granting access to the bucket via IAM roles).
+* Create a Kubernetes namespace for Spinnaker.
+* Install Spinnaker in that namespace.

+### Halyard

+Halyard is the former installation method for Spinnaker, it has been around the longest and is the first one supporting any new Spinnaker features.
+Operator uses a customized version of Halyard that is constantly being updated to incorporate changes from base Halyard.

+*Prerequisites*

+* Your Kubernetes cluster has storage set up so that PersistentVolumeClaims properly allocate PersistentVolumes.

+*General workflow*

+* Create a Kubernetes namespace where we will run both Halyard (the Spinnaker installer) and Spinnaker
+* In the namespace, grant the `default` Kubernetes ServiceAccount the `cluster-admin` ClusterRole (which will give it full permissions within our namespace, but not on other namespaces; for details, see the [Kubernetes RBAC documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/))
+* In the namespace, create a PVC (PersistentVolumeClaim), which will be used for persistent Spinnaker cluster configuration (the "halyard configuration" or "halconfig")
+* In the namespace, create a StatefulSet to run Halyard (the Spinnaker "installer").
+The PVC will be mounted to this StatefulSet.
+* Halyard will use the `default` Kubernetes ServiceAccount to create and modify resources running the cluster (the Kubernetes Secrets, Deployments, and Services that make up Spinnaker).
+* The Spinnaker microservice called "Clouddriver", which interacts with our various clouds (including Kubernetes), will also use the `default` ServiceAccount to interact with Kubernetes.
+* Run Halyard (the Spinnaker installer) as a Kubernetes Pod in the namespace (using a StatefulSet).
+* Create an S3 bucket for Spinnaker to store persistent configuration in.
+* Creat an IAM user that Spinnaker will use to access the S3 bucket (or alternately, granting access to the bucket via IAM roles).
+* Run the `hal` client interactively in the Kubernetes Pod, to:
+  * Build out the `hal` config YAML file (`.hal/config`)
+  * Configure Spinnaker with the IAM credentials and bucket information
+  * Turn on other recommended settings (artifacts and http artifact provider)
+  * Install Spinnaker
+  * Expose Spinnaker

-## Assumptions / Prerequisites / Environments
+## Assumptions / Environments

 This document assumes the following:

-* Your Kubernetes cluster has storage set up so that PersistentVolumeClaims properly allocate PersistentVolumes
 * Your Kubernetes cluster is up and running with at least 4 CPUs and 12 GB of memory.
 This is the bare minimum to install and run Spinnaker; depending on our Spinnaker workload, you may need more resources.
 * You have `kubectl` installed and are able to access and create Kubernetes resources.
 * You have access to an existing object storage bucket or the ability to create an object storage bucket (Amazon S3, Google GCS, Azure Storage, or Minio are all options for this).  _For the initial version of this document, **only** Amazon S3 is used._
 * You have access to an IAM role or user with access to the S3 bucket.
 If neither of these exist, you need to create an IAM role or user with access to the S3 bucket.
 * Your cluster has either an existing Kubernetes Ingress controller or the permissions to install the NGINX Ingress Controller

-This document is written with the following workflow in mind:

-* We have access to the Kubernetes API, with `kubectl` configured and able to access the cluster, from our workstation
-* We will create a Kubernetes namespace where we will run both Halyard (the Spinnaker installer) and Spinnaker
-* In our namespace, we will grant the `default` Kubernetes ServiceAccount the `cluster-admin` ClusterRole (which will give it full permissions within our namespace, but not on other namespaces; for details, see the [Kubernetes RBAC documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/))
-* In our namespace, we will create a PVC (PersistentVolumeClaim), which will be used for persistent Spinnaker cluster configuration (the "halyard configuration" or "halconfig")
-* In our namespace, we will create a StatefulSet to run Halyard (the Spinnaker "installer").
-The PVC will be mounted to this StatefulSet.
-* Halyard will use the `default` Kubernetes ServiceAccount to create and modify resources running the cluster (the Kubernetes Secrets, Deployments, and Services that make up Spinnaker)
-* The Spinnaker microservice called "Clouddriver", which interacts with our various clouds (including Kubernetes), will also use the `default` ServiceAccount to interact with Kubernetes

-In addition to the above, these instructions sets up the Spinnaker microservice called "Front50", which stores Spinnaker Application and Pipeline configuration to an object store, with the following permission:
+These instructions sets up the Spinnaker microservice called "Front50", which stores Spinnaker Application and Pipeline configuration to an object store, with the following permission:

 * Front50 has full access to an S3 bucket through either an IAM user (with an AWS access key and secret access key) or an IAM role (attached to your Kubernetes cluster).